 Unfortunately, other tests have confirmed the dangers of ionizing purifiers.
 In August 2020, a study showed that exposure to negative ions was associated with increased systemic oxidative stress levels (a marker of cardiovascular health).
 It also showed that, while there was a reduction in indoor particle concentrations, there was no improvement in respiratory health.

 Another recent study of air ionizers in school classrooms showed that, while ionizing purifiers did seem to result in some improvements in respiratory health among 11-to 14-year-old children, the ionizers also seemed to cause heart issues in many of the children.

 Yes!
 A purifier with a True HEPA filter can safely eliminate 99.95% of harmful particles, without adding anything harmful to your indoor air.

 Although the standard for HEPA filters is that they need to be able to filter out 99.95% or more of all particles which are 0.3 microns in diameter, they are actually capable of filtering out particles of almost any size.
-A True HEPA filter can trap dust, mold, smoke, pet allergens, PM2.5 (dangerous particles that are 2.5 microns or smaller), and even bacteria and viruses… which is exactly why the CDC has recommended them for help in slowing the spread of COVID-19.
+A True HEPA filter can trap dust, smoke, pet allergens, PM2.5 (dangerous particles that are 2.5 microns or smaller).

 To remove both particles and harmful gases from your indoor air, look for a purifier that combines uses both True HEPA and activated carbon filters.